 8. Does Resipole Farm Holiday Park have Wi-Fi?

-Yes, the caravan park provides wi-fi to all our customers.
-We recently made a significant investment in a new wi-fi system which gives a reasonably consistent and reliable service to all of our caravans.
+Yes, the holiday park provides wi-fi to all our customers.
+We recently made a significant investment in a new wi-fi system which gives a reasonably consistent and reliable service to all of our holiday homes.
 There is a charge for this service available on a daily, weekly, monthly or yearly tariff.

 9. Can I get digital TV or Sky?